evan1026/Logger/README.md

     $ make && sudo make install

 That will install the necessary files.
 In order to use, just link up the header and library (/usr/local/include/Logger.hpp and /usr/local/lib/libLogger.so, respectively).
+Note: The file paths only apply to Linux.
+I have no idea where it will install otherwise, so you'll have to find it yourself.

 For CMake, you just need to add the module path: